debops/debops/docs/ansible/roles/apache/defaults-detailed.rst

   Allows to specify raw Apache directives which are inlined in the appropriate virtual host context.

+``custom_log``
+  Optional, string.
+  Specify absolute path to the access log file which should be used by this vhost.
+You also need to specify the access log format to use.

+``error_log``
+  Optional, string.
+  Specify absolute path to the error log file which should be used by this vhost.

 ``custom_log_condition``
   Optional, string.
   Allows to specify condition which controls whether or not to log a particular